If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

 What happens if I go into labour while I have COVID-19?

-You’ll still be able to have your baby as planned in a hospital or birthing centre, however you may not be able to have a water birth, as personal protective equipment, such as masks and gowns, are less effective if they get wet.
-You'll still have access to pain relief and be able to give birth in whichever position works for you.
+You’ll still be able to have your baby as planned in a hospital or birthing centre, but you may not be able to have a water birth since personal protective equipment, such as masks and gowns, are less effective if they get wet.
+You can still have pain relief and will be able to give birth in whichever position works for you.

 If you're planning a home birth, your healthcare providers may recommend that you have your baby in a hospital instead.